 Then comes fall, which weather-wise is an okay time of the year.
 But winter is a time that I view as something to endure.
 I know, I need to develop a more positive attitude about the season of cold and snow, but it’s hard for me to do—and seemingly gets harder every year.One thing that I dislike about fall—the knowledge that winter will soon follow it.
 But I need not to dwell and instead enjoy while it lasts.
 Click To Tweet

 I used to think that my dislike for the winter months centered around the lesser number of daylight hours, but it turns out that is more of an incidental issue, with the cold temps and blowing snow as the central cause of my angst.

 But right now, I need to not dwell on it—and enjoy fall while it lasts.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality to confront status quo religion and live a life that matters.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.